Faculty Guide to Individual Development Plans (IDPs)

 Section B.4. requires that you report “opportunities for training and professional development provided to anyone who worked on the project or anyone who was involved in the activities supported by the project.”
 Your program officer may have a specific preferred format and level of detail for this section.
 Our understanding is that NIH wants each PI to discuss specific professional development activities pursued by the trainees supported by the grant, including investigator-specific and institutional policies related to IDPs.
 To describe institutional efforts specific to IDPs, you can use this language:

-UMass Medical School recognizes the critical importance of preparing our graduate students and postdoctoral scholars for success within a broad spectrum of scientific careers.
+UMass Medical School recognizes the critical importance of preparing our graduate students and postdoctoral scholars for future success in a broad spectrum of scientific careers.
+Through our NIH BEST award, career and professional development have been integrated into the PhD curriculum and postdoctoral training.
 All graduate students in year 3 and above are required to create an annual Individual Development Plan (IDP).
-The curriculum for graduate students now incorporates a career planning and development mini-course that guides students through the creation of their first IDP.
-Updates and re-evaluation are required and monitored by the Graduate School of Biomedical Sciences.
+The curriculum for Basic Biomedical Sciences graduate students includes a course in the fall of the third year called Professionalism and Research Conduct (PARC) in which career planning and development and responsible conduct of research are taught.
+Included in the course is creation of the students’ first IDP.
+Updates and re-evaluation are required and monitored by the Graduate School of Biomedical Sciences annually.
 All incoming postdocs receive training in how to create an IDP as part of the required onboarding course in Responsible Conduct of Research.
+All trainees at UMMS have the resources of the Office for Postdoctoral Scholars and the Center for Biomedical Career Development open to them.
+This includes one-on-one mentoring and/or problem solving, career exploration and experiential opportunities, and a series of internal and external speakers who discuss career choices or who present lectures and/or workshops on a wide range of skills relevant to biomedical scientists.

 Please contact us if you prefer more detailed template language outlining professional development opportunities offered through the cBCD (including our NIH-funded BEST initiatives) or Office for Postdoctoral Scholars.